Symmetry transformation group arising from the Laplace-Runge-Lenz vector: Infinitesimal symmetry generators

 \section{Infinitesimal symmetry generators}

 The equations of motion of the Kepler problem are given by

-where $\k$ is a positive constant.
+where $\k$ is a positive constant and $\hat r = |\posvec|^{-1}\posvec$ is a unit vector.
 For particle motion in Newtonian gravity, $\posvec$ is the position of the particle with respect to the central mass, while $\k=GM$ where $M$ is the central mass and $G$ is the gravitational constant.
 For two body motion under Newtonian gravitational attraction, $\posvec$ is the relative position of the bodies with respect to their center of mass, and $\k=G\mu$ where $\mu$ is the reduced mass of the two bodies.
-In both cases, $\hat r = |\posvec|^{-1}\posvec$ is the unit position vector.

 The constants of motion consist of energy

 angular momentum

 and the LRL vector